What Is a Public Organization? 10 Everyday Examples Worth Knowing

 Lastly, public assistance programs and other relief agencies serve marginalized people with public money.

-The emergency disaster aid that FEMA, for example, provides is welfare/food stamps to the poor financed by the public purse.
+FEMA, for example, provides emergency disaster aid in the form of welfare/food stamps to the poor financed by the public purse.

 What these organizations provide is key to the health and safety of many individuals and communities.
 How good a thing to do!